smikhalevski/roqueform/README.md

 - Validation errors aren't standardized, so an arbitrary error object shape must be allowed and related typings must be seamlessly propagated to the error consumers/renderers.

-- The library API must be simple.
+- The library API must be simple and easily extensible.

-- Easy integration with any 3-rd party libraries.